ismasan/plumb/README.md

 nullable_str.parse(10) # TypeError
 ```

-Note that this is syntax sugar for
+Note that this just encapsulates the following composition:

 ```ruby
 nullable_str = Types::String | Types::Nil
 ```

 ### `#not`